 - Lastly you will need to provide evidence that the medical negligence from the defendant caused you a worsened condition or another medical condition, a loss, extra financial expense or put you in danger, etc.

 When claimants are sure of these things, then they can develop solid grounds for their doctor negligence cases.

 You should know that the defendant will not fold his arms and watch you all the way.
-Most of the time, the defendant won’t agree to your claims and would likely get legal counsel to defend his own side.
+Most of the time, the defendant denies liability and would likely get legal counsel to defend his own side.
 It is nothing to worry about so long as you are sure of the necessary information required, as stated above.

 What must be proven in doctor negligence?

-In fact, these events must be established in all types of medical negligence cases including medical negligence resulting in death compensation.
+Some elements must be proven before doctor negligence can be established.
+These events must in fact be established in all medical negligence cases including medical negligence resulting in death compensation.

 - Duty of care

 This is perhaps the easiest thing to prove.
-This is because any doctor under whose care a patient is placed, compulsorily owes the patient a duty to take care of him or her.
+This is because any doctor under whose care a patient is placed, compulsorily owes the patient a duty of care.
 This also applies to other healthcare professionals such as dentists, surgeons, nurses, therapists, pharmacists, laboratory workers, physiotherapists, etc.